5 Benefits of Conducting Marketing Research Surveys

 It’s a great way test brand recall and see how familiar your audience is with your brand.
 If they aren’t very familiar with your brand, it indicates that you need to do more to build brand recognition.

 5. You’ll gain product insight

 When you bring a new product to the market, you may wonder if it will do well with your audience.
 You may think a product will fulfill a need for your audience, but the opposite turns out to be true.
-With marketing research surveys, you can get insights on how your audience feels about a product before you release it.
+With marketing research surveys, particularly conjoint analysis, you can get insights on how your audience feels about a product before you release it.

 In your survey, you can ask questions that pertain to your product idea and see how your audience responds.
 If they respond positively, it’s a great product to put out on the market.
 A negative response will cause you to rethink your idea.

 You can also learn what type of products your audience needs.
 There may be a gap in the market for a product and your marketing research survey can help you find that gap.
 It’s a great opportunity to create better products for your audience.